- Apr 16, 2002

 I find such "treasure hunting" to be more fun than at canny vintage places where the prices reflect their deep pride in the merchandise.
 Not that I haven't made the occasional purchase at shops from Wasteland to Decades Too, but nothing beats snatching up a vintage Matsuda piece for $8.

-Any place in particular you would recommend in L.A.?
+What, and turn you all into my competition?Any place in particular you would recommend in L.A.?